 - Senior Consultant, PWC/DIFD programme on improving governance and public administration in the Balkans [January 2016-].

 - Policy Fellow, Strategy Unit, Ministry of Justice, Whitehall (temporary secondment) [February 2016-January 2017].

-- I have undertaken policy consultancy for a variety of organisations including the Government of Kosovo and the Local Government Information Unit (LGIU).
+- I have undertaken policy consultancy for a variety of organisations including the Government of Kosovo, the British Medical Association, and the Local Government Information Unit (LGIU).

 - I have also engaged with various Labour party audiences (e.g. the Fabian Society) following my book on the legacy of Anthony Crosland.